ILANZ, In-House Lawyers Association of New Zealand

 About ILANZ

-The In-house Lawyers Association of New Zealand (ILANZ) is the section of the New Zealand Law Society (NZLS) that represents the interests of in-house lawyers.
-ILANZ has approximately 3300 members which is 99% of the in-house legal profession in New Zealand and 24% of the legal profession overall.
+The In-house Lawyers Association of New Zealand (ILANZ) is the section of The New Zealand Law Society | Te Kāhui Ture o Aotearoa (NZLS) that represents the interests of in-house lawyers, who are now nearly 29% of the legal profession.
+Its current membership is over 3500.

 What does the Committee do?